umr-lops/cci-seastate-pum/sar/SAR-SeaStaR.md

 The empirical algorithm SAR-SeaStaR (SAR Sea State Retrieval) is developed at German Aerospace Center DLR, Maritime Safety and Security Lab Bremen.
 From SAR data, SAR-SeaStaR estimates a series of integrated sea state
+parameters:
-parameters: total significant wave height SWH, wave heights of dominant and secondary swells and windsea, mean, first and second moment wave periods, and windsea period.
+-total significant wave height SWH
+-wave heights of dominant and secondary swells and windsea, -mean, first and second moment wave periods, and windsea period.
 SAR scenes are processed in raster format, the output are fields for each parameter showing their spatial distribution.

 SAR-SeaStaR is adopted for different satellites Sentinel-1 (S1) and TerraSAR-X (TS-X) and modes (state-of-the-art 2024):
-− S1 Wave Mode (WV) Level-1 (L1) products
+− S1 Wave Mode (WV) Level-1 (L1) products  SLC
-− S1 Interferometric Wide Swath Mode (IW)
+− S1 Interferometric Wide Swath Mode (IW)  GRD
-− S1 Extra Wide (EW)
+− S1 Extra Wide (EW)  GRD
-− TerraSAR-X (TS-X) StripMap (SM)
+− TerraSAR-X (TS-X) StripMap (SM) GRD RE

 SAR-SeaStaR is based on combination of the linear regression function CWAVE_EX (Pleskachevsky et al., 2022) and a machine learning approach using the